The Reasons Behind Impossible Love

 Is it really love?

 As we’ve seen, impossible love can answer a multitude of questions.
 Each individual case will have its own reasons and emotions.
-What’s clear, however, is that it is not a healthy kind of love.
+What’s clear, however, is that it isn’t a healthy kind of love.

 Love is not just happiness, but also possibility.
 Sometimes the only thing binding us to this feeling is the adrenaline rush and having something to live for.